Shahriar-Kariman/CS3383_Assignment_4/CS3383_Assignment4.md

 \end{split}
 $$

 Considering that the algorithm should be fairly straight forward.
-I put $i$ at the end and kept grwoing the size of the problem much like question 1.
+I put $i$ at the end and kept growing the size of the problem much like question 1.

 ```py
 def numberSolitaire(A):